-other direct costs (such as supplies) to deliver these services.

-- Project Delivery Costs (PD) include staff and consultant costs necessary to implement and carry out a specific CDBG-DR or CDBG-MIT program or cost objective.
+- Developer fees and associated contractor overhead and profit related to provision of direct services when using a developer; and - o All costs related to the provision of public services, including staff time and other direct costs (such as supplies) to deliver these services. - Project Delivery Costs (PD) include staff and consultant costs necessary to implement and carry out a specific CDBG-DR or CDBG-MIT program or cost objective.
 Developers, homeowners, assisted businesses, and other beneficiaries cannot incur PD.
-Examples of eligible PD when paid directly by subrecipients: - Staff time and grant administrator time necessary to administer a specific program; - Site-specific environmental costs and broad reviews; - Engineering/design/architecture services for a project; - Applicant intake/eligibility screening in a specific program; - Project underwriting/selection; and - Other vendor services required to implement the project. - Planning costs are those costs that generally result in the development of "a plan" (although with some exceptions).
-Developers, homeowners, assisted businesses, and other beneficiaries cannot incur planning costs. - Each Subrecipient should refer to its Subrecipient Agreement to determine whether any planning funding has been allocated and for what purpose.
+Examples of eligible PD when paid directly by subrecipients: - Staff time and grant administrator time necessary to administer a specific program; - o Site-specific environmental costs and broad reviews; - o Engineering/design/architecture services for a project; - o Applicant intake/eligibility screening in a specific program; - o Project underwriting/selection; and - o Other vendor services required to implement the project. - Planning costs are those costs that generally result in the development of "a plan" (although with some exceptions).
+Developers, homeowners, assisted businesses, and other beneficiaries cannot incur planning costs. - o Each Subrecipient should refer to its Subrecipient Agreement to determine whether any planning funding has been allocated and for what purpose.
 Examples of eligible planning activities: - Development of Action Plan, amendments, needs determinations, and methods of distribution; - Watershed Management Plans; and - Functional plans for housing/land use/economic development. - Program Administration Costs (PACs) must only be used for activities related to the CDBG-DR or CDBG-MIT grant and cannot pay for general operational expenses unrelated to the grant.
 Developers, homeowners, assisted businesses, and other beneficiaries cannot incur PACs.
-Examples of eligible administrative costs: - Monitoring contractors, projects, or overall program performance; - Leased general-purpose office space and general operations; - Staff time and/or contracted services to manage funding and the CDBG-DR or CDBG-MIT grant overall; - Administrative support; - Legal/accounting/HR/audit; - Financial management; - Reporting/QPR; - Closeout activities; and - On-going compliance monitoring after project close-out.
+Examples of eligible administrative costs: - o Monitoring contractors, projects, or overall program performance; - Leased general-purpose office space and general operations; - Staff time and/or contracted services to manage funding and the CDBG-DR or CDBG-MIT grant overall; - o Administrative support; - Legal/accounting/HR/audit; - o Financial management; - o Reporting/QPR; - o Closeout activities; and - o On-going compliance monitoring after project close-out.